prabhur24/system-design/hashicorp-terraform/Readme.md

 > Configuration Drift - when you provisioned server and there is **(unexpected) change in configuration due to**
 > i.
 Manually adjusting configurations
 > ii.
 Malicious actors (breach data)
-> Iii.
+> iii.
 Side effects from SDK,API , CLI

 > configuration drift **result in interruption of services or unexpected downtime.**